Identifying Chemicals Through Dimensionality Reduction: Starting from Scratch: Keeping Track of and Destroying Assumptions

 \subsection{Non-negative Matrix Factorization (NMFA)}

 Since PCA fails to decompose the data, we move one assumption down the ladder and stop assuming that the spectra are formed from linear combinations of any orthonormal basis vectors, and are instead from linear-combinations of sparse orthonormal basis vectors.
-Furthermore, to make the solution physically meaningful, we assume that none of the coefficients are negative, since all peaks have to be positive. \\
+Furthermore, to make the solution physically meaningful, we assume that none of the coefficients are negative, since all peaks have to be positive.

-Therefore, we develop a non-negative matrix factorization (NMFA) model which approximately factorizes the spectral matrix $X$ into a matrix of N columns of weights $W$ and N rows of basis vectors $H$.
+Therefore, we develop a non-negative matrix factorization (NMFA) model \citep{lee2000algorithms} which approximately factorizes the spectral matrix $X$ into a matrix of N columns of weights $W$ and N rows of basis vectors $H$.
 We apply the NMFA model to the spectrum to identify the weights and the basis vectors, while experimentally optimizing N in order to reduce N while maintaining a sufficient degree of intensity of the data.
 To optimize N, we need to decide if the reconstructed spectra is close enough to the original spectra.
+In general, verifying that the learned factorization reconstructs the original spectrum takes $O(N^3)$ time using naïve matrix products, up to bit complexity issues \cite{anand2024bit}.
+This can be improved using fast matrix multiplication in time $O(N^\omega)$ where $\omega<2.371$ \citep{alman2024refined}.

 To obtain a reconstruction of the original matrix using fewer principal components, we use the method described above.
 Note here that the product of the $i$'th column of W and the $i$'th row of H forms a reconstruction of the $i$'th spectrum.
 Using this process, we plot the sum of the absolute values of the differences of the spectral matrix between the original spectra and the reconstructed spectra (Figure 5).